benhollandyoung/prob-simulations/README.md

 ### 🔷 Erdős–Rényi Graph
 Generates a random graph with `n` nodes where each possible edge is added independently with probability `p`, following the Erdős–Rényi (G(n, p)) model.

-### 🔍 Visualization
+### 🔍 Visualisation
 Each simulation outputs its edge list to a CSV or text file.
-A Python script using `matplotlib` is provided to visualize the resulting graph.
+A Python script using `matplotlib` is provided to visualise the resulting graph.

 ### 💻 Requirements
 - C++17-compatible compiler (e.g. `g++`, `clang++`)